frisbee09/cv/public/content/sideProjects/cv.md

-After losing my previous CV in a hard drive failure, I recreated it as a React app in the hope that GitHub has more stability than an old hard disk.
+After my hard drive failure earlier this year, I recreated my CV as a React app in the hope that GitHub has more stability than an old hard disk.
 Fun fact, this consumes my `@cj09/css` package to create the theming objects.